kinvolk/opentelemetry-specification/specification/overview.md

   all processes.
 - **SpanId** is the identifier for a span.
 It is globally unique with practically sufficient probability by being made as 8 randomly generated bytes.
-When passed to a child Span this identifier becomes the parent span id for the child **Span**.
+When passed to a child Span this identifier becomes the parent span ID for the child **Span**.
 - **TraceOptions** represents the options for a trace.
 It is represented as 1 byte (bitmap).